Twisted Gelfand-Ponomarev modules: Kraft quivers and -linear representations

 \begin{remark} We have not discussed uniqueness of the decomposition theorems stated above.
 In fact, contrary to the more familiar case where $B$ is a graph, the subspace $S$ need not be unique in general.
 However the ``isomorphism class'' of $(S,\Gamma_T)$ is determined by $B$.
 This is proved in \cite{towber:1971}, and can be applied in the context of Theorems \ref{WeakDecomposition1} and \ref{WeakDecomposition2} after restricting $B$ to the finite dimensional subspace $\mathrm{Dom}(B^{\infty}) + \mathrm{Indet}(B^{\infty})$ or $\mathrm{Dom}(B^{\infty})+\mathrm{Im}(B^{\infty})$ respectively.
 Moreover, in Theorem \ref{StrongDecomposition}, the numbers of copies of each of the four kinds of $\sigma$-linear relations $T(n_i), T^+(n_i), {}^+T(n_i)$ and ${}^+T^+(n_i)$ occurring in $B$, are entirely determined by $B$. \end{remark}

-\section{Kraft quivers and $\sigma$-linear representations}
+\section{Kraft quivers and $(\sigma,\tau)$-linear representations}

 Kraft quivers have been used in a systematic way in \cite{kraft:1975}, but the idea can already be found in \cite{gelfand-ponomarev:1968} through the notion of ``open/closed sequences'' (see paragraph 4 and 5 of Chapter II).
+They are also an incarnation of of the notions of ``strings'' and ``bands'', which are used to classify indecomposable modules over (semilinear) string algebras.
 All the definitions and results in this section are taken from \cite{chai:kraft2025} Sections 3 and 4, although they might sometimes be spelled out differently here.
 Throughout this section, we consider three independent symbols $F, V$ and $V^{\#}$.
-Later, these will be interpreted as the relations associated to a $\sigma$-linear operator $F$ and a $\sigma^{-1}$-linear operator $V$.
+Later, these will be interpreted as the relations associated to a $\sigma$-linear operator $F$ and a $\tau$-linear operator $V$.
 This labelling is inspired by Dieudonné theory, where $F$ is the Frobenius and $V$ is the Verschiebung.